-The Yale Science Scholars Program seeks to promote the academic development of promising students through engagement in original scientific research.
+The Rosenfeld Science Scholars Program (*previously known as the Yale Science Scholars Program) seeks to promote the academic development of promising students through engagement in original scientific research.

 Eligibility and Application

-Awardees will normally be selected from among currently enrolled sophomores and juniors.
-Applicants may be pursuing a degree in any major offered by Yale College, but must be proposing research in the natural or applied sciences.
-Research must be supervised by a member of the Yale faculty (including the Graduate and Professional Schools), and will normally be conducted at Yale.
+Awardees will be selected from among currently enrolled sophomores and juniors.
+Applicants may be pursuing a degree in any major offered by Yale College, but must be proposing research in the natural sciences, engineering, mathematics and computer science.
+Research must be supervised by a member of the Yale faculty (including the Graduate and Professional Schools), and will be conducted at Yale.

-3) A copy of the applicant’s transcript (an “unofficial” copy is acceptable).
+- A copy of the applicant’s transcript.
+An unofficial transcript is acceptable.

-5) A confidential evaluation from the proposed faculty mentor, including evaluation of the qualifications and potential of the student, the scholarly and pedagogic merits of the proposed project, the student’s role in the development of the proposal, and a detailed plan for the supervision of the project.
-In addition, the proposed mentor should include a summary of current grant support and the potential availability of grant funds to contribute to the student’s summer support.
+- A recommendation letter from the proposed Yale faculty mentor, including evaluation of the qualifications and potential of the student, the scholarly and pedagogic merits of the proposed project, the student’s role in the development of the proposal, and a detailed plan for the supervision of the project.

 - Applicants are permitted but not required to provide an additional letter of reference from another individual (such as a previous research mentor) familiar with the applicant’s qualifications.

 Photos from 2018 poster presentations: